LADI/jack-select/jack-select.1.rst

 When the mouse pointer hovers over the systray icon and JACK is running, a tooltip will show the name of the active preset (if known), the most important parameters of the current configuration and some JACK server statistics.

+The entries in the "ALSA-MIDI-Bridge" sub-menu allow to configure and start and stop the *a2jmidi* service.

 Lastly, there are menu entries to stop the JACK server and to quit the application.